Pamplemousse/tangerinixos/README.md

     Be part of the effort by contributing to [NixOS for Pentesting Overview](https://github.com/NixOS/nixpkgs/issues/81418).
   * **Too many packages (for maintenance)**:
     Not all the packages from Kali available in [`Nixpkgs`](https://github.com/NixOS/Nixpkgs) evaluates properly...
-    Increasing the number of packages for `securitix` implies increasing the risk of evaluation (hence building) failures.
+    Increasing the number of packages for `tangerinixos` implies increasing the risk of evaluation (hence building) failures.